-I was at the protest today, praying for that girl’s soul and her bravery for coming out about being raped, abused, and dehumanized by the son of one of our MPs.
-The MP’s son was imprisoned.
+Like many others, I was at the Albanian protest against rape and corruption today.
+I prayed for that girl’s soul and her bravery to finally talk about being raped, abused, and dehumanized by the son of our MP.
+The MP’s son went to jail.

 So many of us on the right side of history!
-I was there, overwhelmed by positive feelings I didn’t put into words, and by negative feelings that I did.
+I was there, overwhelmed by positive feelings I didn’t put into words and by negative feelings that I did.

-Here are some of the conversations I eavesdropped and some of the types of people at the protest.
+Here are some of the conversations I eavesdropped on and some of the types of people at the 2018 Albanian protest.

 You announce, “You might think we’re here to protest violence against women.
 No, this is political.”

-You’re here as one of the cameraMEN, just doing your job, unclear to why you’re here, or why this is needed.
+You’re here as one of the cameramen, just doing your job.
+You don’t get it: why is this needed?

-A woman says, “Are we done yet?”.
-She can’t wait for it to be over.
-She’s never been oppressed, “What is the fuss about?”.
+She can’t wait for this to be over.
+She, for one, has never been oppressed.
+“What is the fuss about?”

-Someone else asks a couple, “Why have you brought your baby here?!”.
+Another person asks a couple, “Why have you brought your baby here?!”